It’s a great time to catch trophy class blue catfish as well as numbers of blue catfish using a variety of techniques.

 - If you boat the fish and recognize that the swim bladder is distended it will often release the pressure in the simple process of handling the fish.
-To help will this turn the fish “right side up” with it’s belly down on the floor of the boat when removing hooks and handling.
+To help will this turn the fish “right side up” with its belly down on the floor of the boat when removing hooks and handling.

 - If the pressure still exists hold the fish securely and lay the fish across your lap.
 Place your knee towards the front of the air bladder and apply very light pressure.
 Move the fish in a circular motion around on your knee.
-This very slight pressure will often release the pressure of the first two methods didn’t work.
+This very slight pressure will often release the pressure if the first two methods that didn’t work.

-- Place the fish in a livewell and wait.
+- Place the fish in a live well and wait.
 This should rarely be needed.
 If you’ve followed the first three steps, they’ll work.

 Burping Catfish, What Not To Do

-I often see anglers suggesting that something be inserted into the mouth of the fish to push on the air bladder and release the pressure.
+I often see anglers suggesting that something is inserted into the mouth of the fish to push on the air bladder and release the pressure.
 Pieces of PVC pipe or clear plastic tubing are most often suggested.